Song Hye-kyo: 2013–2017: Career resurgence

 Song reunited with the writer and director of Worlds Within in That Winter, the Wind Blows, a 2013 remake of 2002 Japanese drama Ai Nante Irane Yo, Natsu ("I Don't Need Love, Summer").
-She played a blind heiress in the melodrama, opposite a con man pretending to be her long-lost brother (played by Jo In-sung).
+She played a blind heiress in the melodrama, opposite a con man pretending to be her long-lost brother (played by Zo In-sung).
 That Winter, the Wind Blows placed number one in its time slot during most of its run, and Song and Jo were praised for their performances.
 Song won the Daesang (or "Grand Prize"), the highest award for television, at the 2nd APAN Star Awards.

 In 2014, Song reunited with Kang Dong-won in My Brilliant Life, E J-yong's film adaptation of Kim Aeran's bestselling novel My Palpitating Life about a couple who watched their son suffering from progeria grow prematurely old.

 The romantic epic The Crossing was Song's second Chinese film.
 It was directed by John Woo.
 Song had a link to Woo because his longtime friend and producer Terence Chang had been managing Song's overseas activities since 2008.
 Previously titled 1949 and Love and Let Love, the long-gestating project had originally been announced at the Cannes Film Festival in 2008, then cancelled in 2009, only to be revived again in 2011.
 Woo's recovery from tonsil tumor removal in 2012 led to another delay due to scheduling conflicts among the cast, and Song finally began filming in June 2013.
 The Crossing is based on the true story of the Taiping steamer collision.
 It follows six characters' intertwining love stories in Taiwan and Shanghai during the 1930s.
 Song plays the daughter of a wealthy banker.

 Another Chinese film followed in 2015, The Queens, a contemporary romantic comedy about three cosmopolitan women – an actress, a PR specialist, and a gallery manager – who manipulate friends and put down their enemies as they play the game of love.
 Also starring Joe Chen and Vivian Wu, it was actress Annie Yi's directorial debut.

 In 2016, Song starred in the mega-hit romantic comedy series Descendants of the Sun, an intense drama about an army captain (played by Song Joong-ki) and a surgeon (Song) who fall in love while working in disaster-torn areas.
 The drama was very popular in Korea with a peak viewership rating of 41.6% and also in Asia, where it was viewed 2.5 billion times on iQiyi.
 The popularity of the drama reestablished Song as a leader of the Korean wave.
-She topped popularity polls across Asia and was recognized for her briad brand recognition in South Korea.
+She topped popularity polls across Asia and was recognized for her broad brand recognition in South Korea.
 Song won the Daesang (Grand Prize), the highest award at the 2016 KBS Drama Awards along with her co-star, Song Joong-ki.